bibleexchange/courses/homiletics-2/en/2002_the-text.md

 #### Contrasting texts

 The word contrast means to compare as to point out the differences.
-Texts which reveal more than one side or aspect of a subject are contrasting texts.
+Texts which reveal more than one side or aspect of a theme are contrasting texts.
 It is important to note that these texts are contrasting and not contradicting!

 Examples of contrasting texts: